trs56/HubitatPublic/Hikvision_Actuator_User_Guide.md

 4: Basic and Smart Events must not be configured to trigger Alarm Out.
 Check Linkage Methods for all Basic and Smart Events to make sure this option is not selected.
 HE is now in control.

-5: Enable Alarm Input Handling in Basic Events - Alarm Input
+5: Enable Alarm Input Handling in Basic Events > Alarm Input
 Set Alarm Type to NO (is default, normally open, no voltage)
 Set the Alarm Name (e.g. CamName Alarm)
 Set the Arming Schedule to 24x7 for now.
 You decide later.
 Set desired Linkage Methods (email, notify, record)

+6: In Basic Events > Alarm Output, set Delay to 5 seconds (default)

+7: In Storage > Schedule Settings: Click Advanced button and set appropriate Pre-Record time to accomodate for the delay and other factors unique to your environment, including the sensors and rules you will be using to trigger alarms and recording.

-6: Connect the Alarm In/Out ports with a small jumper wire.
+8: Connect the Alarm In/Out ports with a small jumper wire.

 You are now ready to configure your camera for operation with HE using the Hikvision Actuator.